shankyb9/Gestured_Calculator/README.md

 # Gestured_Calculator

--A calculator program which will take input through gestures and colored bands.
+-A calculator program which will take input through gestures and colored bands

+-Gives output in text as well as voice

 -Made in MATLAB